-Policies and regulations address requirements.
+Policies and regulations which address Middle Housing requirements.

 The City of Fircrest Public Works Department has been very proactive in maintaining our infrastructure throughout the City.
-In earlier Exhibits our CIP projects listed very specific areas, systems, maintenance and or replacement.
+In earlier Exhibits, our CIP projects listed very specific areas, systems, maintenance, and/or replacement.
 Where necessary, specific contracts have been issued for 'pipe bursting'.
-(Exhibit # 17)
+(Exhibit 17)

-Furthermore, Fircrest as presented both in our history and by our current Planning Director has shown by example that we substantially comply with the intent of HB 1110.
-Per RCW 36.70 the Growth Management Board grants deference to cities in how they plan for growth.
+Furthermore, Fircrest, as presented both in our history and by our former Community Development Director, has shown by example that we substantially comply with the intent of HB 1110.
+Per RCW 36.70, the Growth Management Board grants deference to cities in how they plan for growth.
 GMA goals also allow communities to adopt plans and regulations that suit their unique circumstances.

-Also, when one looks at our large percentage of area that is platted with active HOA/CCR's (all in existence prior to HB 1110) one can see we have a very limited area for potential growth.
+Also, when one looks at our large percentage of area that is platted with active HOA/CCRs (all in existence prior to HB 1110), one can see we have a very limited area for potential growth.
 (Exhibit 18)

-Per a letter from our resident historian, the original area of Fircrest (Regents Park) was laid out in a lots and blocks plat which is considered to be a formal type of plat in the State of Washington to this day.(Exhibit 19) Per RCW 58.17 changes to this or any other plat requires an approval of the residents of that area.(Exhibit 19A)
+Per a letter from our resident historian, the original area of Fircrest (Regents Park) was laid out in a lots and blocks plat, which is considered to be a formal type of plat in the State of Washington to this day.
+(Exhibit 19) Per RCW 58.17, arguably changes to this or any other plat require approval of the residents of that area.
+(Exhibit 19A)

-Nonetheless, we believe in time we have the ability to potentially accept an increase in our projected population.
-Per the MOU currently being negotiated with Tacoma, Fircrest plans to mutually agree to a continuing number of maintenance and upgrade procedures (some of which we are currently doing) identified herein on paragraph 4 on page 2.
-To that end, as stated in paragraph 5 on page 2, both the City of Tacoma and the City of Fircrest are working to develop a meeting schedule to work toward an amendment to the 2014 Wastewater Agreement.
-Items to be discussed include reduction of peak hydraulic flows, updates to I and I work, identifying priority targets, developing an inspection/disconnect stormwater side sewer program and schedule, and developing repair programs and schedules for the older sections of Fircrest.
-Sources of revenue need also to be found to allow for addressing Fircrest's sewer over capacity issues over time.
+Nonetheless, we believe that in time we have the ability to accept an increase in our projected population.
+As outlined in the draft Memorandum of Understanding (MOU) currently under negotiation with the City of Tacoma, Tacoma is requesting that Fircrest agree to a series of maintenance and upgrade measures, some of which are currently underway.
+These items are identified in paragraph 4 on page 2 of the draft MOU.
+To that end, as stated in paragraph 5 on page 2, both cities are working to develop a meeting schedule to work toward an amendment to the 2014 Wastewater Agreement.
+Tacoma has identified specific topics for discussion, including reduction of peak hydraulic flows, updates to ongoing I&I work, identification of priority targets, the development of an inspection and disconnection program and schedule for stormwater side sewers, and the development of repair programs and schedules for the older sections of Fircrest.
+Additionally, identifying viable funding sources will be critical to addressing Fircrest's sewer overcapacity issues and implementing the necessary infrastructure improvements.

-The granting of our requested time extension will allow The City of Fircrest time to negotiate our capacity issues with Tacoma and enter into an agreement with Pierce County on the Four Corners area and perhaps get sewer help in other areas of Fircrest.
-There are options that could arise during this 5 year extension time that would allow Fircrest to up-zone this area called Four Corners or 19th and Mildred, provided sewer effluent issues can be resolved among Fircrest, Pierce County and Tacoma.
+The granting of our requested time extension will allow the City of Fircrest time to negotiate and eventually resolve our overcapacity issues with Tacoma.
+It is possible that Fircrest can negotiate with Pierce County to accept sewer effluent from other areas of Fircrest in addition to the Four Corners area.
+There are options that could arise during this 5-year extension time that would allow Fircrest to upzone the area called Four Corners or 19th and Mildred.